Proportional Amount Rent Increase

 - Notice of Rent Increase - Manufactured Home Site (auto-calculating version) (PDF)

 - Check the bottom of page one of form RTB-11A to be sure that you have the correct version

 - Not all browsers support the calculations.
 If you are having trouble with the calculations, download the PDF to your computer

 - To calculate the rent payable in the coming year, there must be an entry for "the number of lots assigned to this tenant" (page three, section D3, step 2)

 - Notice of Rent Increase - Manufactured Home Site (fillable version) (PDF, 2.2MB)

 Complete the Form and Submit Proof

-The landlord must be sure to complete the entire form and attach a copy of the following documents with the rent increase form:
+The landlord must be sure to complete the entire form and provide access to a complete copy of the following documents:

 - Tax statements for the most recent 12 months and previous 12 months (depending on the time of year, up to 3 years of statements may be required)